-So, On-Board Diagnostic I (OBD I) was California’s first OBD regulation; which required manufacturers to monitor some of the emission control components on vehicles.
-Required starting with the 1988 model year, OBD I systems were not fully effective because; they were limited to monitoring only a few of the emission-related components; and the monitors were not calibrated to a specific level of emission performance.
+So, (OBD I) was California’s first (OBD) regulation.
+Consequently, requiring manufacturers to monitor; the emission control components.
+So, starting with the 1988 model year; (OBD) I systems were not fully effective.
+Because, they were limited to monitoring only; a few of the emission related components.
+But, the monitors were not calibrated; to a specific level of emission performance.

 What is OBD II?

-So, OBD II is an acronym for On-Board Diagnostic II; the second generation of on-board self-diagnostic equipment requirements for light- and medium-duty California vehicles.
-Also, If a problem or malfunction is detected; the OBD II system illuminates a warning light on the vehicle instrument panel to alert the driver.
-This warning light will typically display the phrase “Check Engine” or “Service Engine Soon;” and will often include an engine symbol.
-The system will also store important information about any detected malfunction.
-So, that a repair technician can accurately find and fix the problem.
+So, OBD-II is an acronym for; On Board Diagnostic II.
+The second generation of; on board self diagnostic equipment.
+Also, if a problem or malfunction is detected; the OBD-II system; illuminates a warning light.
+As a result, this warning light will display the phrase; “Check Engine” or “Service Engine Soon”.
+Furthermore, the system will store information; about any detected malfunction.
+So, that a repair technician can find and fix the problem.

 What should I do if the warning light comes on?

-Consequently, There are many different problems that can cause the light to illuminate.
+Consequently, there are many problems that; can cause the light to illuminate.
 So, it is hard to generalize how severe a problem may be.
-However, the problem will often cause a noticeable effect on fuel economy, performance, or the driveability of your vehicle.
-Additionally, there are certain malfunctions that can cause the warning light to blink.
-Finally, This indicates that a malfunction is occurring that could be damaging your catalytic converter.
+Additionally, there are certain malfunctions; that can cause the warning light to blink.
+Finally, this indicates that a malfunction is occurring; that could be damaging your catalytic converter.